 - Transcribe your videos as much as possible.

-- Use sound bridges to connect gaps between discontinuous footage
+- Use sound bridges, also known as L and J cuts to connect gaps between discontinuous footage

 - Probably actually take an AfterEffects course.
 It is so feature rich that it would take years to find out its full capabilities.